 How will you support my child emotionally and socially?

 - School PSHE programme

+- My Happy Minds Project

 - Building Relationships Policy (including anti-bullying) and procedures

-- Circle Time
+- PEACE Meetings

-- Philosophy for children

 - Thrive Programme

 - Snowford Grange and Time4Hope Counselling

 - Mentoring sessions with LifeSpace

+- Lego sessions

 Who can I contact for further information?